-\begin{df} For an asymptotically conformal Jordan curve $\g \subset \Chat$, we define \emph{the signed volume between the Epstein--Poincar\'e surfaces} $V(\g)$ to be the limit in \eqref{eq:limit_V} applied to the curve $A (\g)$, where $A$ is any element in $\pslt$ such that $A (\g)$ does not passes through $\infty$. \end{df} The above definition is clearly $\pslt$-invariant.
+Summarizing the above, we obtain the following definition. \begin{df} For an asymptotically conformal Jordan curve $\g \subset \Chat$, we define \emph{the signed volume between the Epstein--Poincar\'e surfaces} $V(\g)$ to be the limit in \eqref{eq:limit_V} applied to the curve $A (\g)$, where $A$ is any element in $\pslt$ such that $A (\g)$ does not pass through $\infty$. \end{df}